 Neighbourhood Development Orders

 Allowing the community to grant certain planning permission (e.g. extensions) without the need to apply.

 Community Right to Build

-The Community Right to Build enables community organisations to progress new local developments without the need to go through the normal planning application process, as long as the proposals meet certain criteria and there is community backing in a local referendum.
+Enabling the community to progress new local developments that meet certain criteria and have community backing in a local referendum.